 Information held by us:

 Customer information will be retained for the period in which an account remains active.
-Upon closure, a level of personal information will be retained in order to comply with our associated financial obligations.
+Upon closure, personal information will only be retained in order to comply with our associated financial obligations.

 Personal information will be securely disposed of when no longer required using appropriate technological measures.